arhaeusler/LTG_shiny/README.md

 # LTG_shiny

-Repository of for shiny app to explore data associated with LTG's paper.
+Repository for shiny app to explore data associated with LTG's paper.

 To launch shiny app in R, use shiny(v1.9.1) and the command: runGitHub("LTG_shiny", "arhaeusler")